mkaspryk/IP-filter/README.md

 ## Usage

-`python3 IP-filter.py "path to the file with danger IPs" "path to logs"`
+`python3 IP-filter.py "path to logs" "path to the file with danger IPs"`